PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 05:18:07
+Last updated: 2024-04-07 05:19:19
-Random Quote: Eleven: "Promise?"Mike: "It means something that you can't break.
-Ever." - Mike Wheeler
+Random Quote: Death can be the greatest opportunity of your life. - Berlin